 Interpretation of Rubrics

 The TMP, IMP, and POD component requirements in the AP Seminar and AP Research course and exam descriptions and the scoring rubrics have not changed.
-For the 2021-22 academic year, teachers have flexibility on how to interpret the “Engage Audience” rubric rows only.
+Teachers have flexibility on how to interpret the “Engage Audience” rubric rows only.

-With students likely presenting through different modalities in 2021-22, teachers are advised to focus on the auditory component of presentation skills, rather than the physical performance elements (e.g., movements or gestures).
+With students likely presenting through different modalities, teachers are advised to focus on the auditory component of presentation skills, rather than the physical performance elements (e.g., movements or gestures).